carlosnsr/express-file-crud/README.md

   * add ``"watch": "`npm bin`/nodemon"``
   * make sure that you have the trailing commas in the right places!
 1. `npm run watch`
+1. Leave nodemon running.
+Open up a new terminal window/tab, and continue working from this new terminal.

 ## Part 3: Create an Express server